StergiosF/Melodia/README.md

 ## Getting Started

-To get started with the project, simply clone this repository or fork it to your own GitHub account.
+To start the project, clone this repository or fork it to your GitHub account.

 ### Prerequisites